-Mobile Banking in 2020: The Rise of BaaS and Marketplace Banking
+Mobile Banking Trends: the Rise of BaaS and Marketplace Banking

 In our new installment of the ongoing mobile banking trends series, we’d like to focus on how banks can retain a central spot in the customers’ lives and sustainably venture into new business verticals via two emerging business models – Banking as a Service (BaaS) and Marketplace banking.

 Why Banking as a Service is a Winning Approach to Diversifying Revenues and Risks

 So, what is banking as a service?
 In short, it is an end-to-end process that enables the provision of core banking services over the web, on-demand.
 In essence, this business model enables banks to extend their core services to non-financial companies and enable them to directly integrate your offerings into their platform via APIs.

 For instance, Green Dot Bank ‘rents out’ its core banking infrastructure to companies in adjacent niches such as Stash – a popular mobile investing app – that now also offers no-fee personal checking accounts to its customers, using Green Dot’s infrastructure.

 BBVA – an early trendsetter in BaaS space – also extends its core platform offerings to a variety of FinTech and non-financial partners such as Uber.
 The two companies recently teamed up to deliver a new financial product to Mexican drivers and delight them with a one-click payment and banking experience, integrated into the Uber app.

 TietoEVRY offers a cloud-native Banking as a Service model, based on the Nordic compliance standards for Open Banking.
 The proposed solution supports hybrid deployment models and enables the rapid roll-out of the new financial services via APIs as a private cloud or on-premises deployments.
 Contact Infopulse – a TietoEVRY company – to learn more about this product and ways to implement it!